 OEB Graduate Seminar Series

 The OEB Graduate Seminar Series (OEBGSS, pronounced "Obie-Gas") is organized by the graduate students.
 It provides a non-threatening environment (i.e., no faculty) in which grad students give short talks about their thesis research, or any other related topic of interest, followed by questions and discussion.
-Look for posted flyers for a schedule.
+Look for posted flyers or see below for a schedule.
 Contact your graduate student representatives for more info.
 Biology 399, a.k.a.
 "Professors on Parade" Specifically held for 1st year graduate students (who are required to attend), these seminars feature faculty members and visiting OEB seminar speakers giving brief talks about their research.
 A discussion about the speaker's topic continues after the talk for class members.

 Earth History and Paleobiology Seminar

 The EHAP seminar series is a joint product of OEB, Earth and Planetary Science, and Anthropology.
 The series brings in speakers from all over the country and the world.
 Seminars are held in Geology 102, Haller Hall on Tuesdays at 4 p.m.
 Posters appear on bulletin boards announcing the talks.
 There are also informal opportunities to interact with the speakers (usually dinner after the lecture).

 Harvard University Herbaria Seminar

 This seminar series in the Herbaria meets on Tuesdays or Thursdays during lunch time (bring your lunch), and the speakers are often people visiting the department.
 All botanical topics are covered.
 Notices are posted in advance.
 Contact Elena Kramer (ekramer@oeb) for more detailed information or check out http://www.huh.harvard.edu/seminar_series/index.html